Thales Alenia Space: Activities

 Thales Alenia Space is a major European satellite specialist.
-These satellites range in purpose, from telecommunications to navigation, Earth observation and space exploration.
+These satellites range in purpose, from telecommunications to navigation, Earth observation and space exploration, including science and orbital infrastructures.
 Since 2007, the company has been regarded as the largest satellite manufacturer, in both the civilian and military sectors, in Europe.

 In the mid-1990s, the United States stopped issuing export licenses for satellite components that will be launched on Chinese rockets, fearing that such launches would help China's military.
 In response, Thales Alenia developed a line of ITAR-free satellites that contained no restricted U.S. components.
 Between 2005 and 2012, numerous ITAR-free satellites, such as Apstar 6, Chinasat-6B, and Apstar 7, were launched on Chinese Long March launch vehicles.
 However, the United States Department of State disputed the ITAR-free status of these satellites, issuing a US$8 million fine to the American company Aeroflex for selling ITAR components.
 During 2013, Thales Alenia decided to discontinue its ITAR-free satellite line.

 A major proportion of Thales Alenia Space's business is centered around the production of communications satellites, in which it is a world leader.
 During 2010, Thales Alenia Space received a US$2.9 billion fixed-price contract to manufacture a total of 81 satellites for Iridium Communications' NEXT satellite telephony network.
 It is also engaged in producing a separate batch of 24 satellites for Globalstar's second generation network.
-The firm is also responsible for producing satellites for Galileo, a European global satellite navigation system (GSNS).
+The company is also responsible for producing 6 satellites for Galileo second generation, a European global satellite navigation system (GSNS).

 The company constructed the Multi-Purpose Logistics Modules, which were used to transport cargo inside the Space Shuttle orbiters.
-Thales Alenia Space also built several modules for the International Space Station (ISS): the Cupola, the Columbus, Harmony, Tranquility and Leonardo.
+Thales Alenia Space also built several modules for the International Space Station (ISS): the Cupola, the Columbus structure, Harmony, Tranquility and Leonardo.
 After the American aerospace corporation Boeing, Thales Alenia Space was the second largest industrial provider to the ISS.
 It also built the pressure vessels for the Automated Transfer Vehicle (ATV) and Cygnus spacecraft.
 During the 2010s, Thales Alenia Space manufactured the Intermediate eXperimental Vehicle (IXV), a prototype suborbital spaceplane intended to validate work towards reusable launcher systems, acting as a stepping stone towards the Programme for Reusable In-orbit Demonstrator in Europe (PRIDE program) and the consequential Space Rider that harnesses IPX technology.
 It has also engaged with other space exploration efforts, such as proposed lunar cargo landing vehicle.